-As per direction of Ministry of Shipping GoI on Green Port Initiative, JN Port has prepared an action plan covering all activities of the Port including cargo handling, storing, evacuation and many other activities related to environmental protection.
-The Port has also prepared and implemented Environment Management and Monitoring Plan (EMMP).
-Some of the Green Port Initiatives include operationalization of new Sewage Treatment Plant, Monitoring of Environmental Management Plan, Development of Eco Park, Green Skill Trainings, projects related to use of renewable energy, Energy saving /conservation projects, facility to respond to oil spill of Tier I magnitude, marine conservancy, comprehensive plantation, Prohibition of disposal of all kind of garbage in sea, MARPOL provisions and sustainable development and operation.
+As per the direction of Ministry of Shipping GoI on Green Port Initiative, JN Port has prepared an action plan covering all activities of the Port including cargo handling, storing, evacuation and many other activities related to environmental protection.
+The Port has also prepared and implemented the Environment Management and Monitoring Plan (EMMP).
+Some of the Green Port Initiatives include operationalization of new Sewage Treatment Plant, Monitoring of Environmental Management Plan, Development of Eco Park, Green Skill Training, projects related to using of renewable energy, Energy saving /conservation projects, facility to respond to an oil spill of Tier I magnitude, marine conservancy, comprehensive plantation, Prohibition of disposal of all kind of garbage in the sea, MARPOL provisions and sustainable development and operation.

-Port activity is mainly a combination of Sea side and land side traffic handling and involves continuous movement of Vehicles and ships.
-Vehicle and Ship movement are main polluters as far as green House gas emission is concerned.
-The port has ambitious development plans of increasing the ports capacity by another 5 Million TEUs in container handling and also to develop port based industries in the back up area.
+Port activity is mainly a combination of Seaside and landside traffic handling and involves continuous movement of vehicles and ships.
+Vehicle and Ship movement are the main polluters as far as green House gas emission is concerned.
+The port has ambitious development plans of increasing the port's capacity by another 5 Million TEUs in container handling and also to develop port-based industries in the backup area.
 The development activities and Port’s core cargo handling activities are focused on sustainability measures targeting the triple bottom line; i.e Ecological stability, Social aspects and Economic efficiency.
-To achieve status of “A Green Port” the Port’s Operational and developmental activities are detailed forwards:
+To achieve the status of “A Green Port” the Port’s Operational and developmental activities are detailed forwards:

 The JN Port’s CZMP is complete in all respects and also meets the goals of the ICZM, viz